 Right now we are launching a cutting-edge pilot project to pay our producer partners more for being “carbon negative.”
 This means the amount of carbon (CO2) stored in their soil and coffee trees is greater than the carbon they generate through farming operations.
 The project utilizes a data collection platform called the Cool Farm Tool.
 Money to fund the project will come from our Impact Fund, a 3-cent per pound fee paid by members of Cooperative Coffees to fight climate change and develop innovative organic farming techniques.

 Bongo Java is dedicated to strengthening communities both at home and with our coffee growing partners.
 We understand that our destinies are intertwined and we act like it.

-And if all that wasn’t enough, we also purchase only Specialty grade coffee, which has scored above an 80 on a 100-point grading scale.
+And if all that wasn’t enough, we purchase only specialty grade coffee, which must score above an 80 on a 100-point grading scale.
 Bongo coffees are all of the highest quality and roasted to order.